siegeon/magic.lambda.scheduler/README.md

       .foo-something
 ```

-You can choose any weekday you wish to have your task repeat.
+You can choose any weekday you wish to have your task repeat on a specific weekday.
 Below is an exhaustive list.

 * Sunday
 * Monday